paguerre3/kubeops/README.md

 <img src="https://github.com/paguerre3/kubeops/blob/main/support/41-persistent-volume-mounts.PNG" width="73%" height="70%">

 **NOTE**
-> In the special case of having multiple containers inside the same Pod. is possible to define if the Volume can be mounted to all the containers inside the same Pod or just to some of them
+> In the special case of having multiple containers inside the same Pod, is also possible to define if the Volume can be mounted to all the containers inside the same Pod or just to some of them